Speaking: work with me

 Let’s have a conversation

 I’m Roz Morris — a novelist, memoirist and former ghostwriter with more than 4 million copies sold.
-I write literary novels and memoirs that explore enigma, longing and the search for meaning.
-My work has been described as haunting, lyrical and deeply resonant — the kind of story that stays with readers long after the final page.
+I write literary fiction that explores enigma, longing and the search for meaning, and memoirs that do that too, with a more humorous outlook.
+My work has been described as haunting, unexpected and compulsively page-turning.
+I make a lot of people miss their train stop or forget to cook dinner.

-I’m also a thoughtful, articulate guest who loves deep conversation.
+I’m also a thoughtful guest who loves deep conversation.
 If you’re looking for someone who can explore big human questions with wit, warmth and a bit of philosophical edge, I’d love to talk.

 Three conversation angles I offer